 In most cases, that will mean calling 911 with your cell phone.
 However, if for some reason that doesn't work, Jerrell said, send many people for help in many directions.
 If you just send one person, once they get away from the scene they may decide someone else will make the call and just go on their way.

 What about giving first aid to the injured?
 This topic triggered a discussion with the audience about whether giving drivers first aid training could help or harm a company in a lawsuit.
 Yes, there's always a risk, he said, but a prosecuting attorney also could make the case that training drivers in first aid would be a reasonable thing for companies to do, and that not doing so could put you at fault.

 If you do decide your drivers should offer such aid, make sure they have the training and the supplies needed, including training about blood pathogens and a first aid kit with gloves.
 Sometimes the best thing you can do is cover someone with a blanket to help combat shock and stay with them until help arrives.

-6. Notify your company.
-When a driver calls in, the natural human tendency is to try to defend himself.
+When a driver calls in, the natural human tendency is to try to defend his or her actions.
 Encourage drivers to give a neutral report.
 In fact, ask them to lean the other way and imagine if they were the other party, what negative things they might have to say about the accident.

 Drivers should take photos from all sides of the vehicle — their own and any others involved.
 Get close-ups of any damage or other details, but make sure to include something in the photo to indicate relative size of what you're trying to document.
 Also, take a panoramic photo of the scene.
 This could identify details or even witnesses you aren't aware of at the time.
 Take photos even if it's a minor incident and the other party agrees there is no damage.